Koena-C/alx-system_engineering-devops/0x00-shell_basics/README.md

-the contents of your current directory
+a script that changes the working directory to the users home directory